About Art, Heart & Hoofbeats Sanctuary

 Art, Heart & Hoofbeats Sanctuary was founded by Anne Krocak, a visual artist, educator, and community art leader with over 25 years of experience creating inclusive, trauma-informed creative spaces.

-Living with disability herself, Anne brings a deeply personal understanding of accessibility, resilience, and belonging to the sanctuary.
-Art, Heart & Hoofbeats was created from a desire to offer both rescued horses and people a place where they are seen, valued, and supported.
+Living with a disability herself, Anne brings a deeply personal understanding of accessibility, resilience, and belonging to the sanctuary.
+Art, Heart & Hoofbeats was created from a desire to offer both rescued horses and people a place where they are truly seen, valued, and supported.

 Our Values